ryanperezx/HolyAngelMaternitySystem/README.md

 # HolyAngelsMaternitySystem
 Customized E-Record (and a bit more) management system for the Holy Angels Maternity &amp; Polyclinic

-Ultrasound Report and Generation
+Features:
-CRU for Patient Records
+*Ultrasound Report and Generation
-Doctor's Analysis for Diagnosis, Treatment, Laboratory findings, etc.
+*CRUD for Patient Information and Basic Patient Record *Doctor's Analysis for Diagnosis, Treatment, Laboratory findings, etc.
-Queue System Implemented for patients
+*Easy to view patient list
-Easy to view patient list
+*Queue System Implemented for patients